Whistle-Blowing Policy

 Procedure for Reporting

-Concerns should be raised in writing to the Senior Pastor, the Council Chairman, or anyone who may be so appointed as part of the Whistle-blowing Committee.
+Concerns should be raised in writing, through a Report Form, to the Lead Pastor (sooyeong@biblechurch.sg), the Council Chairperson (chairperson@biblechurch.sg), or anyone who may be so appointed as part of the Whistle-blowing Committee (whistle@biblechurch.sg).

 Whistle-blowers should provide specific information in the report.
 This includes details such as the identities of parties involved, the nature and description of the alleged wrongdoing, the relevant dates or period of time, and any evidence that may substantiate the concern raised e.g. emails, text messages, photos, documents.